 The Adjacent Possible BlogExplore The Adjacent Possible, a foundational pillar for creativity on The Artist’s Journey.
 Insights into intersections of art, psychology and science.

-Sign up to get weekly Art & Creativity Blogs from Nancy Hillis
+Get weekly Art & Creativity Tips on the blog from Nancy Hillis

-Enter your name & email to get updates in your inbox
+Enter your name & email to get fresh ideas in your inbox

 FREE WORKSHOP: The #1 Secret to Creating Authentic Abstract Paintings You Love!

 You question your talent, and painting becomes arduous and painful.
 You feel lost, wanting to express yourself but not knowing how.
 But when you learn the #1 secret to creating authentic abstract paintings, it all changes.
 Finally, you're able to paint with joy and create art you love.